sunjerry019/SMB_Redesigned/README.md

 USE AT YOUR OWN RISK.
 WE ARE NOT LIABLE FOR YOUR USE OF THIS SCRIPT.

 The creator(s) play(s) no part in the publicity of this script.
 It is also no longer actively maintained because *sunjerry019* has decided he needs to study for the A Levels.
-Feel free to contact me if you want to take over this repo.
+Feel free to contact him if you want to take over this repo.

 > Do not go gentle into that good night.